Procreate App Fashion Illustration: PROS and CONS

 Come along with me and get a lot of insight to HOW I CREATED this beautiful piece of fashion art.

-Let me explain…. why I do and don’t love the Procreate app.
+Why I do and don't love the Procreate app for fashion sketching:

-I DON’T LOVE PROCREATE APP FASHION ILLUSTRATION BECAUSE:
+I DON’T LOVE PROCREATE APP for FASHION ILLUSTRATION BECAUSE:

 - it isn’t as gritty and natural as my favorite app, Tayasui Sketches– everything feels kinda too “smooth” to me.

-- there are LOTS of tools- TOO many for a beginner, in my opition
+- there are LOTS of tools- TOO many for a beginner, in my option

 - the page or paper you are working on can be moved around and rotated a lot: I like my paper straight and squarely oriented all the time